Point counting and Wilkie's conjecture for non-archimedean Pfaffian and Noetherian functions: Non-archimedean Wilkie type Conjecture for Pfaffian and Noetherian varieties

 \section{Non-archimedean Wilkie type Conjecture for Pfaffian and Noetherian varieties}

-Our goal in this section is to state an analog of the Wilkie conjecture over the field of convrgent Laurent series $\C(\!\{t\}\!)$ for varieties defined using Pfaffian and Noetherian equations.
+Our goal is to prove an analog of the Wilkie conjecture over the field of convergent Laurent series $\C(\!\{t\}\!)$ for varieties defined using Pfaffian and Noetherian equations.
 We begin by recalling these notions.
 Denote by $\vx=(\vx_1,\ldots,\vx_n)$ a system of coordinates on $\C^n$.

 \begin{Def}[Pfaffian and Noetherian functions] A \emph{Pfaffian chain} of order $\ell$ and degree $\alpha$ at $(\C^n,0)$ is a sequence of holomorphic functions $\phi_1,\ldots,\phi_\ell:(\C^n,0)\to\C$ satisfying a triangular system of differential equations